mhgar/csharp-dynamify/README.md

 # csharp-dynamify
-Curry any function to `Func<object[] object>`
+Creatures closures that allows any function to be executed `Func<object[] object>` while ensuring runtime type safety.

 ## What is this?
-This library allows you to create curry functions so that they can be used like `MethodInfo.Invoke()`, except calls become exceptionally faster at the expense of upfront cost for caching.
+This library allows you to create closures for functions so that they can be used like `MethodInfo.Invoke()`, except calls become exceptionally faster at the expense of upfront cost for caching.

 ## How is it used?
 You can dynamify any delegate (both Actions or Funcs), for example.